- 11 Halloween Things To Do Creepy Enough For Tweens & Teens

 Where: Croton-on-Hudson, NY (near NYC)

 Details: Plan your visit at dusk or later.
-The event runs from September until well into November.
+The event runs from mid-September until mid-November.

-• Book a room at the Sleepy Hollow Hotel & Convention Center so you can splash in the indoor pool before heading home.
+• Book a room at the Sleepy Hollow Hotel and enjoy breakfast and a swim in the indoor pool before heading back to the city.

 Where: Sturbridge, MA (midway between Springfield and Worcester)

-What: After dark find your way through the Colonial Village by waterlamp, torch or candle.
-Listen to spooky folklore and stumble upon a troupe of acrobats, conjurors and jugglers perfoming by firelight.
+What: After dark, find your way through the colonial village by water lamp, torch or candle.
+Listen to spooky fireside folklore and stumble upon a troupe of acrobats, conjurors and jugglers performing by lamplight.

-There’s seasonal food, bonfires and a candy themed treasure hunt for younger visitors.
+There’s seasonal food, bonfires and a candy themed treasure hunt for younger siblings.

-Tip Costumes are encourage here and not just for the kids.
+Tip: Costumes are encouraged here, and not just for the kids.

-3. Event: Ghosts on the Banke at Strawbery Banke living history museum
+4. Event: Ghosts on the Banke at Strawberry Banke living history museum

 Where: Portsmouth, NH

-Details: Typically it’s on evenings the weekend before Halloween and you need tickets well in advance.
+Details: Thursday Through Sunday evenings on the weekend leading up to Halloween.
+You need to buy tickets well in advance.
 For kids 14 and younger.

-• Enjoy a harbor view steps fromthe museum at the Sheraton Harborside Hotel
+• Enjoy a harbor view and be steps from the museum at the Sheraton Harborside Hotel

 Southern Halloween Events